cb125/Dynamics/bibliography.md

 https://doi.org/10.1007/s10988-008-9035-0
 Two kinds of plurality: ontological, and discourse update-y.
 Lots of donkeys.

-Daniel Büring.
+Büring, Daniel.
 1998.
 Modality, and the Candidate Behind the Wall.
 In Devon Strolovitch and Aaron Lawson (eds).
 *Proceedings of Semantics and Linguistic Theory* 8: 36-54. https://doi.org/10.3765/salt.v8i0.2805